-The positive and negative effects of social media are on a large part dependent upon the type of social media use rather than general variables such as “amount of time” or “number of friends” (Best et al., 2014).
+Research suggests that the positive and negative effects of social media are in a large part dependent upon different aspects of social media use, rather than general variables such as “amount of time” or “number of friends” (Best et al., 2014).
 One dimension that captures people’s experience on social media is the feeling of social connectedness (Bailey et al., 2018).
-Drawing from the belongingness theory (R. F. Baumeister & Leary, 1995), which posits that people are motivated to acquire social membership to obtain optimal functioning, social connectedness refers to the feelings of affiliation associated with belonging to a social network (Lee et al., 2001).
-Existing evidence supports that users of social media such as Facebook can derive social connectedness through its usage (Grieve et al., 2013; Grieve & Kemp, 2015; Lin & Utz, 2015; Sinclair & Grieve, 2017).
+Drawing from the need to belong theory (R. F. Baumeister & Leary, 1995), which posits that people are motivated to acquire social membership to obtain optimal functioning, social connectedness refers to the feelings of affiliation associated with belonging to a social network (Lee et al., 2001).
+Existing evidence supports that users of social media can derive social connectedness through its usage (Grieve et al., 2013; Grieve & Kemp, 2015; Lin & Utz, 2015; Sinclair & Grieve, 2017).
 Social connectedness can be measured objectively through the quantity, frequency, and quality of social contacts, it can also be measured through the perceived feeling of meaningful connection with others at an interpersonal level (Lee et al., 2001).

-In addition to connectedness on Social media, research has examined the habitual and automated social media use.
-In the current paper, we follow prior accounts and define the habitual use of social media as the automaticity in consumption and use of the social media platform that develops as individuals repeatedly and routinely access, interact, and utilize activity (LaRose, 2010; Orbell & Verplanken, 2010; Vishwanath, 2015).
+In addition to connectedness on social media, research has examined the habitual and automated use of social media.
+The habitual use of social media has previously been defined as the automaticity in consumption and use of the social media platform that develops as individuals repeatedly and routinely access, interact, and utilize activity (LaRose, 2010; Orbell & Verplanken, 2010; Vishwanath, 2015).
 This definition is in line with the current thinking that habitual use of social media stems from repeated media consumption in stable circumstances (LaRose, 2010; Verplanken & Wood, 2006).
 These repeated behaviors can over time become action-scripts that are applied with minimal conscious reflection about its antecedents, consequences, or even its enactment (LaRose & Eastin, 2004), which may facilitate users to meet their personal and social goals in a low-cost manner (Seo & Ray, 2019).

-1.3 Current study
+1.5 Current study

-The present study extends prior research on social media and social exclusion and investigates the link between individual differences in Facebook usage (connected on Facebook and habitual use of Facebook) and the psychological and neural responses to social exclusion.
-Individuals who report feeling connected on Facebook or use Facebook more habitually may have better perceived embeddedness in their social groups, which may buffer the effects of social exclusion.
-66 participants reported their Facebook use, and completed the Cyberball game while undergoing functional magnetic resonance imaging (fMRI).
-Participants reported their levels of psychological distress after the Cyberball.
+The present study investigates the link between individual differences in social media usage (connectedness on Facebook and habitual use of Facebook) and the neural response to social exclusion.
+In the above, we presented research demonstrating that connectedness in the real-world and on social media may have a buffering effect on social exclusion.
+Mentalizing is also evoked by social exclusion, and there is evidence that brain regions involved in mentalizing are larger after more habitual use of social media.
+With this in mind, we hypothesize that adolescents who report greater connectedness to family and friends on social media will demonstrate a reduced neural response to social exclusion in the social pain network (H1).
+Conversely, adolescents who report greater habitual use of social media will demonstrate an increased response in the mentalizing network (H2).
+To address these hypotheses, we collected self-report data from 66 adolescent participants.
+We had them fill out surveys on their Facebook use, and then perform the Cyberball game while undergoing functional magnetic resonance imaging (fMRI).
+Participants also reported their levels of psychological distress after the Cyberball task.
+We then ran ordinary least square (OLS) regression analyses to examine relationships between self-report and neuroimaging measures.
 Specifically, we investigated if connectedness on Facebook use and the habitual use of Facebook was each associated with neural activation during the Cyberball game.
 Second, we tested the link between individual differences in Facebook use (both connectedness on Facebook and habitual use of Facebook) and self-reported psychological distress after Cyberball social exclusion.

 2. Methods